Coconut Oil Deadly Dangerous Poison Really

 These recipes are to give people ideas on how to camouflage coconut oil.
 Because, the thing is, you need it.

 Why, exactly?
 The whole point of ketosis is that you want to burn fat instead of sugar for fuel.
 It’s a more efficient and natural source of fuel, and it will make you feel better and leaner over time.
 This, somewhat counterintuitively, requires a diet high in fat (and very low in carbohydrates).
 Why?
-Because fat is the only macronutrient that doesn’t spike insulin, or sugar, in the body.
+Because fat is the only macronutrient that doesn’t spike Fat Storing Hormone, or sugar, in the body.
 Both protein and carbohydrates do cause a spike.
 What’s worse - even if you do consume high-fat meals, any large meal will cause some spike, even if it’s small.
 So you want to combine a keto diet with intermittent fasting.

 It’s worth it, but it’s tough - and little snacks high in coconut oil will help get you through.
 They’ll help you consume more fat to allow you to not be so hungry as you fast and go from one meal to the next.